 Because these conditions are present in spinal surgeries, the risk of POVL is reported to be 22 to 23 times greater when compared to other surgeries.
 When there is a loss of a liter or more of blood and the surgery lasts longer than six hours, the risk of POVL is about 135 to 175 times greater than for shorter spine surgery with less blood loss.

 Anyone with vascular disease, hypertension, diabetes, and a large belly is not a good candidate for the type of spinal surgery that can last six hours or more.
 The physician should always have that discussion with the patient.
 If not the physician could be held liable for failing to get informed consent.
 Choosing the right candidate for surgery, reducing the time on the table and the loss of blood to less than a liter can help eliminate some risk.

 Farah & Farah’s Jacksonville medical malpractice attorneys understand that many questions need to be asked immediately after you are diagnosed with POVL in order to preserve your right for compensation.
 Let us be there for you at this crucial time.
 Our attorneys and medical personnel understand the complex medical jargon and will able to determine what caused your condition.
-We may find you can be compensated for your vision loss, pain and suffering and the loss of present and future wages.
-Call us at 1-904-263-4610 so we can be there for you.
+We may find you can be compensated for your vision loss, pain, and suffering and the loss of present and future wages.
+Call Farah & Farah at 1-877-245-6707 so we can be there for you.